 Elevated creatinine phosphokinase (CPK), indicative of muscle damage, may also be present in some patients with NMS due to a condition in which damaged skeletal muscle breaks down rapidly (rhabdomyolysis) or when a patient’s white blood cells in the blood are elevated (leukocytosis).
 While these situations may occur in some patients, they are not specific to the syndrome nor are they present in all cases.

-NMS is considered a neurologic emergency, according to the NIH, as a delay in treatment or the withholding of therapeutic measures with the use of Abilify can potentially lead to serious complications or death.
+NMS is considered a neurologic emergency, according to the NIH, as a delay in treatment or the withholding of therapeutic measures can potentially lead to serious complications or death.
 Since primary treatment of NMS requires the immediate stopping of the causative drug, hospitalization of patients is typically necessary after diagnosis.

 When treated early and aggressively, NMS is typically not fatal and most patients recover completely within two to 14 days.
 But if diagnosis and treatment are delayed, recovery can take several weeks or months, and surviving patients may be left with complications relative to the kidneys and the heart.